MikolajKolek/perfjail/README.md

 Some of the project's code is based on sio2jail, which is also available under the MIT license

-The comments and basic structure for the `PerfJail` struct are based on [`std::process::Command`](https://doc.rust-lang.org/std/process/struct.Command.html) from the [Rust standard library](https://github.com/rust-lang/rust), which is also available under the MIT license
+The comments and basic structure for the `Perfjail` struct are based on [`std::process::Command`](https://doc.rust-lang.org/std/process/struct.Command.html) from the [Rust standard library](https://github.com/rust-lang/rust), which is also available under the MIT license